Diocese of Carlisle

 The Diocese of Carlisle was created in 11 April 1132 by Henry I out of part of the Diocese of Durham, although many people of Cumbric descent in the area looked to Glasgow for spiritual leadership.
 The first bishop was Æthelwold, who was the king's confessor and became prior of the Augustinian priory at Nostell in Yorkshire.
-Carlisle was thus the only cathedral in England to be run by Augustinians instead of Benedictines.
+Carlisle was thus the only cathedral in England apart from Bristol to be run by Augustinians instead of Benedictines.
 This only lasted until the reign of Henry III however, when the Augustinians in Carlisle joined the rebels who temporarily handed the city over to Scotland and elected their own bishop.
 When the revolt was ended, the Augustinians were expelled.

 The seat of the diocese is the Cathedral Church of the Holy and Undivided Trinity in Carlisle.

-The Diocese covers most of the non-metropolitan county of Cumbria; Alston Moor is part of the Diocese of Newcastle.
+The Diocese covers most of the ceremonial county of Cumbria; Alston Moor is part of the Diocese of Newcastle.
 The diocese originally only covered the northern parts of Cumberland and Westmorland, and expanded to cover almost the entirety of these, as well as the Furness and Cartmel areas of Lancashire, in 1847, from part of the Diocese of Chester, although this did not take effect until 1856.

 Organisation

 Bishops

-Alongside the diocesan Bishop of Carlisle (James Newcome), the Diocese has one suffragan bishop, the Bishop of Penrith (Rob Saner-Haigh).
+Alongside the diocesan Bishop of Carlisle (Rob Saner-Haigh), the Diocese has one suffragan bishop, the Bishop of Penrith (vacant).

-There are five other retired bishops living in the diocese who are licensed as honorary assistant bishops:
+Other retired bishops living in the diocese who are licensed as honorary assistant bishops:

-1994–present: George Hacker, a former Bishop suffragan of Penrith, lives in Milburn.

-1999–present: Hewlett Thompson, retired Bishop of Exeter, lives in Warcop.